ship-nix/docs/src/servers/package-management.md

 ## Use unstable packages

-All ship-nix starters has the ability to also use unstable packages by using the `unstable`-prefix.
+All {{site.name}} starters has the ability to also use unstable packages by using the `unstable`-prefix.

 ```nix
 environment.systemPackages = [